Intelligence – Five Basic Types

 Intelligence is the foundation of foresight, so we need to offer some useful definitions for it now.
 Cognitive neuroscience tells us our brains are significantly functionally specialized, and so we should ask what kinds or “modules” of intelligences would be in a minimum set that we should understand.

 In his classic Frames of Mind, 1983 psychologist Howard Gardner proposed a model of (roughly) eight types of intelligence (picture right).
 It’s an appealing model that a number of primary schools have used to influence their curriculum, and there are some quick online tests, like this one at BGFL.org, that will help you self-rate on the various types.
 But as neither Gardner’s nor other multiple intelligence models have found much empirical evidence to support them to date, we won’t go in depth into his or other published models at this time.
-Instead we’ll offer a simple five factor intelligence model as our own initial approach to this question, informed by our universal foresight perspective, and leave further research to you.
+Instead, we’ll offer a simpler five factor intelligence model as a simpler initial model of the kinds of intelligence that matter in the modern world.

 Two particularly fundamental views of intelligence are IQ, also known as the g factor, a set of cognitive abilities that typically accounts for 40-50 percent of inter-individual performance differences on a range of different cognitive tests, and EQ, a range of measures of emotional self-awareness and control.
 As we’ll see, several studies have argued EQ is even more important than IQ in determining career success in many work environments.